jekku123/speedgame/README.md

 ### The game

-- Click the buttons in the order that they light up.
+- Click the buttons in the order that they light up
-- Delay of the buttons lightning up decreases by 10ms for every 1 point awarded, until 60 points are reached.
-Then it stays the same.

 ### End game

-- Game ends when you click the wrong button in the sequence that they lighted up or by clicking the "END" button.
+- Game ends when you click the wrong button in the order that they lighted up or by clicking the "END" button.
+Then a modal opens that rates your performance and lets you enter your name if your score made top

 Play the game [here](https://public.bc.fi/s2300208/speedgame/)